microsoft/coyote/docs/_learn/programming-models/actors/termination.md

 ## Explicit termination of an actor

 Coyote actors and state machines continue running unless they are explicitly terminated.
-The runtime will mark a actor as idle if it has no work to do, but it will not reclaim any resources held by the actor unless it is terminated.
+The runtime will mark an actor as idle if it has no work to do, but it will not reclaim any resources held by the actor unless it is terminated.
 An actor is terminated when it performs the `Halt` operation, as seen in the following example: